prody/ProDy/README.txt

 The argparse module (http://code.google.com/p/argparse/) is distributed with the ProDy package.
-Argparse is developed by Steven J. Bethard and is available under Python Software Foundation License.
+Argparse is developed by Steven J. Bethard and is available under the Python Software Foundation License.

+The ordereddict module (http://pypi.python.org/pypi/ordereddict) is distributed with ProDy package.
+Ordereddict is developed by Raymond Hettinger and is available under the MIT License.

 DOWNLOADS & INSTALLATION
 ------------------------